COSMIC-medical/gVent/Requirements/SRS.md

 accompanied by additional sentences (inter-woven with the shall statements) and graphics that clarify these shall statements.

-All project-specific terminology (words and phrases) are defined in the glossary, including, but not limited to inputs/outputs, state variables and system parameters.
+All project-specific terminology (words and phrases) are defined in the glossary,including, but not limited to inputs/outputs, state variables and system parameters.

 ### Notation